In page navigation

 24/7!
 Cryptocurrencies are one of the only tradable assets that offer round-the-clock market access.
 That can be a big plus if you see a trend emerging, say, after typical weekday business hours, or on the weekend.

-Yep.
-Choose a broker that has a reliable, easy-to-use app, and you can complete your mobile crypto trades quickly and simply.
+Yes.
+Choose a reliable crypto app, and you can complete your mobile crypto trades quickly and simply.

 It’s usually relatively easy, though different platforms will have different policies on withdrawals.
 It can often take a couple days before you can access your funds, and you’ll sometimes have to pay a fee for withdrawals.
 Pick a trading platform that best fits your needs in terms of speed and cost of withdrawals.